jenncamacho/PA3_bank_marketing/README.md

 ### Next steps and recommendations

-#### The bank should consider the following numeric features which provide the greatest impact to the best model:
+#### The bank should consider the following numeric features which provide the greatest impact to the best model and target marketing campaign strategies based on these features:

 - age
 - campaign